EvaGraceSmith/EvaGraceSmith/README.md

 <!-- ### Hi there, I'm Eva Grace!  -->
 <h2 align="center">Welcome to my GitHub! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px"></h2>

-#### I am a full stack software developer, educator, mentor and artist who can be found coding, discussing code with my husband and daughters, listening to coding podcasts while walking our puppies and drinking pourover coffee.
+#### I am a full-stack software developer, educator, mentor, and artist.
+You can find me coding, discussing code with my husband, listening to coding podcasts while walking our puppies, attending my daughter's soccer matches and swim meets, and enjoying a good cup of pour-over coffee.
+If you have caffeine, let's talk!

 #### 😄 Pronouns: She/Her

-#### 🌱 I’m currently learning authentication and authorization while sharpening my skills building servers.
+#### 🌱 I’m currently learning authentication and authorization while sharpening my server building skills.

 #### ⚡ My Passion: To use my talents and skills to make my corner of the world a better place